lsst-dm/dmtn-185/index.rst

 -  scientists/external users via notebook aspect database access or butler if the associated telemetry is identified as critical information to an exposure
 -  LFA data shall be accessible via RSP either through direct raw data access or via a specific butler or butler-like ingestion method if deemed necessary for the project and/or community.

 Areas of concern focus on identifying all relevant aspects of the system and recording them in the EFD.
-A standard way (salobj) of implementing CSCs has improved the process somewhat.
-The MMS and OWL implementation is uncertain whether they will meet all provenance needs.
+A standard way (salobj) of implementing CSCs has improved the process and templating and other ways of streamlining CSC implementation would help considerably in providing a robust provenance implementation.
+Systems under evolving design (eg. MMS, OLE/OWL) should explicitly address any provenance-related reporting requirements.

 .. image:: Pictures/10000201000005000000027EE5DCFF60E7C8F918.png
    :width: 6.5in